-Key Stake holders Whether identified as Vulnerable & Marginalized Group (Yes/ No) Channels of communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community Meetings, Notice Board, Website), Others Frequency of engagement (Annually/ Half Yearly/ Quarterly/ Others - please specify) Purpose and scope of engagement including key topics and concerns raised during such engagement Suppliers No Vendor assessment and review, seminars, Official communication channels, Exhibitions Advertisements, publications, website As and when required To make that part of our growth journey, new vendor / product development, Technical support.
+Key Stake holders Whether identified as Vulnerable & Marginalised Group (Yes/ No) Channels of communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community Meetings, Notice Board, Website), Others Frequency of engagement (Annually/ Half Yearly/ Quarterly/Others - please specify) Purpose and scope of engagement including key topics and concerns raised during such engagement Institutions & Industry Bodies No Networking through meetings, brainstorming sessions, discussions, etc. As and when required To discuss points of common interest and to interact with Regulators Communities and Civil Society No Need assessment, meetings and briefings, Partnerships in community development projects, Training and workshops, Impact assessment surveys, Official communication channels: Advertisements, publications, website, Complaints and grievance mechanism Frequent and as and when required Community development through CSR projects.
+Impact assessment of our business.
+Upliftment of downtrodden.
+Suppliers No Vendor assessment and review, seminars, Official communication channels, Exhibitions Advertisements, publications, website As and when required To make that part of our growth journey, new vendor / product development, Technical support.
 Grievance redressal

-- 1. Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board. - The Company has delegated the consultation between the stakeholders and the Board on economic, environmental, and social topics to the Jt.
+Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board.

+The Company has delegated the consultation between the stakeholders and the Board on economic, environmental, and social topics to the Jt.
 Managing Director (JMD) of the Company.
 The JMD and the senior management team of the Company regularly updates the Chairman & Managing Director, Board and various Board Committees on relevant issues.
-These updates are provided during the Board meetings and separate meetings of various Board Committees. - The Company has put in place processes which ensure feedback from key stakeholders are received by the management and presented to the Board and Board committees in their meetings. - 2.
-Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes / No).
-If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity. - Yes.
+These updates are provided during the Board meetings and separate meetings of various Board Committees.

+The Company has put in place processes which ensure that feedback from key stakeholders are received by the management and presented to the Board and Board committees in their meetings.

+2. Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes / No).
+If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity.

+Yes.
 The Company engages with various stakeholders in helping to ensure that every group's expectations are heard.
-Social development activities are carried which provides opportunities to communities for their holistic and inclusive development.
-The CSR activities of the Company focuses on largely on healthcare and quality education.
+Social development activities are carried out which provides opportunities to communities for their holistic and inclusive development.
+The CSR activities of the Company focus on healthcare and quality education.
 Through continuous and purposeful engagement with the local communities, we work towards creating a value-based and empowered society.
 The CSR activities also collaborate with communities to facilitate them overcome various livelihood challenges and skill development opportunities.
-The various evolving aspects of ESG makes it a learning phase and hence stakeholder interactions remain vital for the Company. - 3.
-Provide details of instances of engagement with, and actions taken to, address the concerns of vulnerable/ marginalized stakeholder groups. - The villagers in remote and non-approachable areas are deprived of basic healthcare and basic education facility.
-Our Company has supported NGOs for 50 schools operating in such areas.
-We are also operating mobile hospitals with free medicines for such deprived / marginalised groups.
-We also support such groups for livelihood / alternate source of income through micro businesses such as tailoring, dairy farming, home-made food product through training and financial support.
+The various evolving aspects of ESG makes it a learning phase and hence stakeholder interactions remain vital for the Company.

+3. Provide details of instances of engagement with, and actions taken to, address the concerns of vulnerable/ marginalized stakeholder groups.

+The villagers in remote and non-approachable areas are deprived of basic healthcare and basic education facility.
+Our company has supported NGOs for 50 schools operating in such areas.
+We are also operating mobile hospitals with free medicines for such deprived / marginalized groups.
+We also support such groups for livelihood / alternate source of income through micro businesses such as tailoring, dairy farming, homemade food product through training and financial support.

-Businesses should respect and promote human rights
+PRINCIPLE 5 Businesses should respect and promote human rights